-JOHN: Where - where did you get married?
+JOHN: Where did - where did you get married then?

-VANESSA: Okay.
-And I want to thank Shirley Smith just --
+VANESSA: And I want to thank Shirley Smith.
+She’s real nice.

 JOHN: I think this is a serial.
 No, go ahead.

-VANESSA: I want to thank Shirley Smith for arranging my wedding.
+VANESSA: I want to – I want to thank Shirley Smith for – for arranging my wedding.
 She did a wonderful job.
 And that was eight years ago.